When considering Power factor correction (PFC) this can be determined by the following information.

 A small extract from within this standard is the following: –

-2. The degree of protection depends on the place of the installation of a capacitor bank.
-If the capacitor bank is to place in the same place as the main switch gear or utility room next to it, IP 20 is enough but due consideration should be given to the environmental conditions within this environment.
+- The degree of protection depends on the place of the installation of a capacitor bank.
+If the capacitor bank is to place in the same place as the main switch gear or utility room next to it, IP 20 is enough, but consideration should be given to the environmental conditions within this environment.

-This is just a very small snapshot of what is required to build these units.
+This is just an exceedingly small snapshot of what is required to build these units.

 It is also very important to ensure the thermal conditions are met this I believe can be found under IEC 60831-2 where minimum and maximum operating temperatures are clearly laid out.

-The issue of cooling is very important, these units degrade if they get improper thermal conditions and are exposed to overheating and their life expectancy degrades.
+The issue of cooling is particularly important, these units degrade if they get improper thermal conditions and are exposed to overheating and their life expectancy degrades.

 To mitigate this, we need to follow a few rules that reduce unwanted effects.